AnushaJoseph-00/aws-ec2-static-website-deployment/README.md

 11. Visited the EC2 instance's public IP in a browser to confirm the site was live

-Key Takeaways
+## Key Takeaways

-Gained hands-on experience provisioning and managing an AWS EC2 instance Practised the full Linux command-line workflow for downloading, extracting, and deploying files on a remote server Configured Apache2 to serve static content
+- Gained hands-on experience provisioning and managing an AWS EC2 instance
+- Practised the full Linux command-line workflow for downloading, extracting, and deploying files on a remote server
+- Configured Apache2 to serve static content
-Learned how AWS security groups control inbound network rules Understood the difference between static and dynamic websites, and why a static site requires no application server or database
+- Learned how AWS security groups control inbound network rules
+- Understood the difference between static and dynamic websites, and why a static site requires no application server or database

-What This Mirrors in the Real World
+## What This Mirrors in the Real World Application

 This workflow reflects how many organisations host simple marketing sites, landing pages, or documentation portals before introducing more complex infrastructure (load balancers, containers, auto-scaling).
 It also represents the manual deployment process that typically precedes automation in a CI/CD pipeline.